 The province's first foreign missionaries were dedicated individuals who were sent to China and India.
 In 1938, the Church authorities in Rome assigned specific territories to the province.
 These included the island of Guam in the Pacific and later extended to Okinawa, and the Atlantic coast region of the Bluefields Vicariate in Nicaragua, Central America.
 At the present time, its friars are working in the Middle East and in Central America.
 Those in Central America labor in Panama and Nicaragua.

-Support our Missions by a gift directly to The Capuchin Misson/Seraphic Mass Association and /or a donation to our Capuchin Mission/Seraphic Mass Association Cards.
+Support our missions making an online donation and/or a donation to our Seraphic Mass Association Cards.
 Each time you offer a donation for one of our many cards, it supports a friar in the mission field.
 To learn more, please click here.

 Do you wish to help our friars in the mission field with a donated vestment?
 The Eucharistic Mission Band has been sewing vestments for our missionaries since 1917.
 Their works of love and faith can be found on five continents.
 Click here for more information.